Noise-to-Notes: Diffusion-based Generation and Refinement for Automatic Drum Transcription: Introduction

 \section{Introduction}

 Automatic drum transcription (ADT) is a subset of automatic music transcription, where the task is to derive symbolic musical representations from audio recordings.
 ADT primarily focuses on transcribing drum onset times, although the inclusion of velocity (dynamics) has also been shown to significantly enhance perceptual quality \cite{callender2020improving}.
 Despite the development of automatic methods to handle drum audio mixed with percussive or melodic instruments, consistent performance has only been achieved for simplified drum configurations \cite{wu2018review}.
 Discriminating between different drum components is challenging because spectrograms derived from drum audio lack clear harmonic structure, with significant overlap in time and frequency components among instruments \cite{wu2018review}.
 Moreover, the spectral characteristics of the same drum component may vary significantly depending on the sound sources and production methods used.
+Rather than directly using spectrogram features, music foundation models (MFMs) have been shown to provide effective features for various downstream music-related tasks \cite{li2023mert} and this could be leveraged to disentangle the signals from different drum components.

+While generative models have not been explored in ADT, recent research in other classification tasks suggests that they can outperform discriminative approaches \cite{jaini2023intriguing}.
+The additional modeling of the data distribution could help mitigate overfitting, a significant issue in ADT.
+Here, we introduce the first generative model for ADT, Noise-to-Notes (N2N).
+We propose a novel diffusion objective to facilitate joint onset-velocity prediction, demonstrate strong inpainting capability and improve robustness by integrating spectrogram and MFM features, outperforming discriminative models and achieving state-of-the-art results across ADT benchmarks.